 Talk to them and learn from them whenever it’s convenient to do so.

 What Are The Worst Things About The American National Parks?

 That’s not to say there aren’t some downsides of our national parks, but they are minor and include:

 - Driving – you have to drive to most national parks, and it can be a bit of hard work but on the bright side if you take a camper, you’re all set for the best time

 - People feeding wildlife – please don’t do this, it makes the animals disrupt their ordinary foraging patterns and can cause ill-effects for both the animals and the visitors to our parks, enjoy nature but resist the urge to interact with animals beyond watching them

 Last Word on America’s National Parks

-We doubt that there will be much in the way of international travel in 2021 as the world sorts out its problems with Covid-19 but we are positive that there’s never been a better time to explore America.
+We doubt that there will be much in the way of international travel as the world sorts out its problems with Covid-19 but we are positive that there’s never been a better time to explore America.

 Get in your RV or camper van and hit the open road!